coderefinery/git-intro/_episodes/11-remotes.md

 from the remote.

 You might use remotes to:
-- Back up your own work
+- Back up your own work.
 - To collaborate with other people.

 There are different types of remotes:
 - If you have a server you can ssh to, you can use that as a remote.
-- GitHub is a popular, closed-source commercial site.
+- [GitHub](https://github.com) is a popular, closed-source commercial site.
 - [GitLab](https://about.gitlab.com) is a popular, open-core
   commercial site.
-Many universities have their own private GitLabs set up.
+Many universities have their own private GitLab servers set up.
 - [Bitbucket](https://bitbucket.org) is yet another popular commercial site.
 - Another option is [NotABug](https://notabug.org)